-New York Mets and Milwaukee Brewers NL Wild Card game 3: Start time, how to watch
+New York Mets and Milwaukee Brewers NL Wild Card Game 3: Start time, how to watch

 Get Tri-state area news delivered to your inbox.
 Sign up for NBC New York's News Headlines newsletter.

+What time does Game 3 of Mets vs. Brewers NL Wild Card matchup start?

-First pitch in game 3 between the Mets and Brewers in the NL Wild Card matchup is set for 7:08 p.m.
-ET.
+First pitch in Game 3 between the Mets and Brewers in the NL Wild Card matchup is set for 7:08 p.m.
+ET on Thursday, Oct.
+3.

 The third game between the Mets and Brewers in the playoffs will be on ESPN.